-These Gluten-Free Vegan Carrot Cake Muffins are so tender and flavorful!
+These Gluten-Free Vegan Carrot Cake Muffins are so delicious and made with just one bowl in ten minutes.
 They’re the perfect healthy breakfast or snack to enjoy all year long.
 You’ll love these simple carrot muffins!
 Thanks to Bob’s Red Mill for sponsoring this post.

 Let’s make Carrot Cake Muffins!